swelljoe/spinner/README.md

 There are ASCII spinner designs that are pretty much expected to work on any terminal and POSIX-y shell, and then there are Unicode spinner designs that likely need a modern-ish terminal and shell.
 I've used a few tricks to make it workaround older shells (by using the system printf command instead of the printf shell built-in), in some cases, so it sometimes works even when it's not expected to based on the features of the shell (but there's no way to workaround a terminal that doesn't support Unicode).

-# What it looks
+# What it Looks Like

 ![spinner in action](http://i.imgur.com/QFlrbWo.gif)

 # Using spinner

 Source it, using '. ./spinner.sh', and then optionally configure it with the available config variables (SPINNER_COLORNUM, SPINNER_COLORCYCLE, SPINNER_DONEFILE, SPINNER_SYMBOLS).
+See the source for all of the SPINNER_SYMBOLS options; there are a bunch of ASCII and Unicode options.

 ```bash
 #!/bin/sh